 Recognizing that the full spectrum of education is vital to the success of Alamance County as a place to live and do business, the chamber agreed to serve as the partner in developing a community vision for the future of public education in Alamance County.
 Financial support was provided by a grant from the Alamance County Economic Development Foundation.
 Leading and Governing Associates, Inc. was contracted with to provide planning assistance and facilitation for the process.

 During the 2012-2013 school year, fifty diverse community stakeholders met regularly investing between 40 and 50 hours of vision development work per person.
-This research, reflection and discussion included reading the book Preserving the Public in Public Schools, written by Phil Boyle and Del Burns, and having each stakeholder interview 10 other community members asking specific questions with regards to core values around public education.
+This research, reflection and discussion included reading the book Preserving the Public in Public Schools, written by Phil Boyle and Del Burns, and having each stakeholder interview 10 other community investors asking specific questions with regards to core values around public education.
 The process resulted in A Vision for Public Education in Alamance County.
 You may access this document which includes the Vision, an overview of the process and the community’s input here.

 Community Stakeholders continue to share this Vision and engage the broader community on behalf of public education.
 To learn how you can support the Vision, read the message We Want You from Stakeholder Co-Chair Derek Steed.